Editorial Policy

 For technical topics, we prioritize official documentation and first-party sources whenever possible.
 For career and job-market topics, we look for patterns across multiple public sources instead of relying on a single job post, company, or opinion.

-Who Creates and Reviews Our Content
+Who Creates Our Content

 • Daniel Carter, Principal Frontend Engineer, who contributes to frontend architecture, technical review, and general editorial direction;